Let me gush about my home town for a bit and tell you why Toronto is a great destination for solo travel.

 - Walk Toronto’s neighborhoods.
 From Little Italy to Little India, from Baby Point to the Beach, there are fascinating neighborhoods to walk throughout Toronto.

-- Take in the Rouge.
-Located in the east end of the city, this is Toronto's largest park and Canada's first Urban National Park.
-It stretches from the Oak Ridges Moraine to the shores of Lake Ontario covering over 40 square kilometres and Canada's largest wetland.
+- Go to Canada’s first Urban National Park.
+Located in the east end of the city, The Rouge is Toronto’s largest park and Canada’s first Urban National Park.
+It stretches from the Oak Ridges Moraine to the shores of Lake Ontario covering over 40 square kilometers and Canada’s largest wetland.
 Great hiking.

-- Boardwalk in the Beach.
-It's a wonderful stroll along this 3km boardwalk in both the summer and winter.
-Take the Queen Streetcar east to Beech Avenue, grab a coffee at The Remarkable Bean and walk south to the lake and boardwalk.
+- Go to the Beach.
+This is a neighborhood along Toronto east waterfront.
+Enjoy a stroll along this 3 km boardwalk in both the summer and winter.
+Take the 501 Queen Streetcar east to Beech Avenue, grab a coffee at the local family owned Remarkable Bean and walk south to the lake and boardwalk.

 - Explore the Distillery District.
-Enjoy the boutiques and art galleries.
-Get a coffee at Balzac's or a beer at Mill Street Brew Pub.
+Enjoy the boutiques and art galleries in this artsy enclave.
+Get a coffee at Balzac’s or a beer at Mill Street Brew Pub.

 - Listen at the Toronto Music Garden Located along the Toronto Harbourfront, designed by internationally renowned cellist Yo Yo Ma and landscape designer Julie Moir Messervy, this garden is a reflection in landscape of Bach’s Suite No. 1 in G Major for unaccompanied cello.
 There are concerts and tours in the summer.